prusa3d/Prusa-Link/README.md

-# Prusa Link
+# PrusaLink for MK3

-This program is a compatibility layer between old Prusa printers (MK3(s) for the time being) and Prusa Connect.
+This program is a compatibility layer between Prusa printers (MK3(s)) and PrusaConnect.

 It supports configuration of multiple directories which are going to be scanned for gcodes.
 It also reports the printer SD files (short DOS names for now)